-- Developing media resources to help bring awareness of the seriousness of the situation - see this recent media tool that we have just completed.
+- Developing media resources to help bring awareness of the seriousness of the situation - see examples above.

 - Reaching out to members of affected communities to help with practical, emotional, and spiritual needs.

-- Providing venues where victims' voices can be heard - "listening events."
+- Providing venues where victims' voices can be heard.

 - Joining efforts to inform government leaders and to support appropriate legislation.